GuruSaju/Alexa/AboutGuruSkill/README.md

 Which companies did he work for
 professional experience

+## CertificationsIntent
+cerfications
+What are his professional certifications?
+about his certifications?
+technical cerfications
+Does he have any certifications
+programming certifications?

 ## Language Intent
 What languages does guru speak
 What languages does guru know